 - Two Books on Temperament: a review (which first appeared in BCS Newsletter 41 in 2008) of recent books by Ross Duffin and Alexander Mackenzie of Ord.

 - Reconstructing Mersennes Clavichord: full text of an article which first appeared in De Clavicordio X (proceedings of the 2011 Magnano Clavichord Symposium).
 NB.: this is a PDF file.

-- The History of the Meerbach Clavichord in the Geelvinck Music Museum, Zutphen: text of a talk delivered in Zutphen on 14 August 2018.
+- The History of the Meerbach Clavichord in the Geelvinck Music Museum, Zutphen: from Clavichord International, November 2020.
 NB.: this is a PDF file.

 The following is a selection of past issues of Workshop News:

 - Restoration (August 2001)